Go to: Main Menu

 The complaints procedure will be the same whether you wish to complain about NHS staff, an NHS service, or about the place where you have been seen (for example a clinic, hospital or doctor’s surgery).

-All NHS Scotland services should be able to direct you to a copy of the NHS Inform Health Rights Information Scotland Leaflet, or view Feedback and complaints: how to have a say about your care and have any concerns dealt with.
+All NHS Scotland services should be able to direct you to a copy of the NHS inform 'Your health, your rights' leaflet Feedback and complaints: how to have a say about your care and have any concerns and complaints dealt with.

 What if I am not satisfied or I am not comfortable approaching the place where I received care?